STEVE INSKEEP, HOST:

 SCHAPER: Nobilio says she's tried feeding her two daughters, three grandchildren and herself on just the $300 a month she gets in food stamp benefits, but she can't stretch it far enough.

 NOBILIO: And I'm a pretty good shopper, you know, budget-wise, you know.
 I look for the sales, I look for the manager's specials and...

 SCHAPER: So Nobilio relies on this donated food to help keep her family from going hungry.

-SCHAPER: But the five percent reduction in food stamp benefits taking effect today will make it even more difficult for Nobilio and others to put food on the table.
+SCHAPER: But the 5 percent reduction in food stamp benefits, taking effect today, will make it even more difficult for Nobilio and others to put food on the table.

 Longtime food pantry volunteer Ray Carey says the number of families served here has already more than doubled over the last few years, and he expects today's cut in benefits to bring in even more people in need.

 RAY CAREY: You know, we've always fed hungry people here.
 This point and time today, we're feeding desperate people.

 KATE MAEHR: The struggle is absolutely continuing today.